Abd al-Wahid Zakariya ibn al-Lihyani: Rise to power

-Al-Lihyani's rise began when he was appointed to the senior office of “sheikh of the Almohads” in 1295 by Abu Asida Muhammad II.
+Al-Lihyani's rise began when he was appointed to the senior office of "sheikh of the Almohads" in 1295 by Abu Asida Muhammad II.
 From this position he controlled the army and foreign affairs.
-Al-Lihyani brokered the agreement between Abu Asida and Abu-l-Baqa Khalid An-Nasr of Bejaia regulating the succession of the two domains.
+Al-Lihyani brokered the agreement between Abu Asida and Abu-l-Baqa Khalid An-Nasr of Béjaïa regulating the succession of the two domains.
 In 1305 he negotiated the commercial agreement with the Republic of Venice.
 He also maintained a friendly correspondence with James II of Aragon over the commandership of the Catalan mercenary guard in Tunis, which nominally served at the King of Aragon's pleasure.
 Al-Lihyani also negotiated a ten-year truce between Tunis and Aragon in 1301.
 In a letter of 20 May 1302 to al-Lihyani, James praised the ‘wise and discreet’ counsellor for the ‘good will and strong affection’ he had shown him during the negotiations.
 In 1306, as commander of the army, al-Lihyani mounted an expedition to liberate Djerba from Christian control.
 The effort failed, but rather than return to Tunis, al-Lihyani joined a caravan heading east on the pilgrimage to Mecca.
 On his return he settled in Tripoli, where he was when Abu Asida died in 1309.

 Period in power

-Once Abu-l-Baqa's brother Abu Bakr began his rebellion in Bejaia, al-Lihyani began to advance towards Tunis with an army raised from Tripolitanian tribes.
+Once Abu-l-Baqa's brother Abu Bakr began his rebellion in Béjaïa, al-Lihyani began to advance towards Tunis with an army raised from Tripolitanian tribes.
 Critical to his successful seizure of power was the arrival of Sicilian ships to support him in the Gulf of Tunis, and the revolt of the Catalan mercenary guard in the capital.
 Once in power, in 1313 al-Lihyani entered into a secret correspondence with James II of Aragon, using the commander of the Catalan guard as an intermediary.
 Reminding James that his own mother had been a Christian, he indicated that he wished to convert to Christianity and solicited Aragonese support.

 Al-Lihyani cultivated a reputation for piety, and respect for the law.
 While in the east he had met with the uncompromising religious scholar Ibn Taymiyya, and he made moves to bring the Hafsid domains into line with Maliki school of jurisprudence.
-HIs respect for the law was such that when his own son was accused of murder, he surrendered him to the qadi without demur.
+His respect for the law was such that when his own son was accused of murder, he surrendered him to the qadi without demur.